rgeraldes24/solc/docs/internals/layout_in_storage.rst

     When dealing with function arguments or memory values, there is no inherent benefit because the compiler does not pack these values.

-    Finally, in order to allow the EVM to optimize for this, ensure that you try to order your storage variables and ``struct`` members such that they can be packed tightly.
+    Finally, in order to allow the ZVM to optimize for this, ensure that you try to order your storage variables and ``struct`` members such that they can be packed tightly.
 For example, declaring your storage variables in the order of ``uint128, uint128, uint256`` instead of ``uint128, uint256, uint128``, as the former will only take up two slots of storage whereas the